-People search for “smart wallet with GPS” all the time.
 Here’s the thing most product pages won’t tell you: no wallet tracker on the market actually contains a GPS chip.
 Every single one uses Bluetooth.
 The term “GPS wallet” is marketing shorthand for a wallet that can be located on a map, but the location data comes from nearby smartphones, not satellites.
+For the latest options, see our slim wallet tracker cards guide.

-That distinction matters.
-A true GPS tracker like a LandAirSea 54 can pinpoint its location anywhere with cell coverage.
 A Bluetooth wallet tracker only works when another phone running the right app passes nearby.
 In a crowded city, that’s fine.
 In a rural area with few iPhones around, you might wait hours for an update.

 - Every “GPS wallet tracker” actually uses Bluetooth, not satellite GPS, so coverage depends on nearby phones running Find My, Life360, or Google Find Hub.